Some nursing home vaccinations compromised, to be redone - WHIZ News

-Some doses of vaccines administered by Walgreens at five nursing homes in northeastern Ohio were not kept properly in cold storage and will have to be given a second time, the governor said.
+Some doses of the Pfizer vaccine administered by Walgreens at five nursing homes in northeastern Ohio were not kept properly in cold storage and will have to be given a second time, the governor said.
 There was no harm from the compromised vaccines, DeWine said.

 Walgreens was working with nursing home medical directors to determine which patients received the vaccines, said Bruce Vanderhoff, the Ohio Health Department’s chief medical officer.